RichardValerosoUniverse/World-at-35/README.md

 21. Tagaytay City
 22. Richard Valeroso Universe on Spotify
 23. Francisco
-24. Gcash/Maya/Grab (Shared Financial Statements of assets, liabilities and Net Worth or Balance Sheet since they belonged to 🤣🎗️)
+24. Gcash/Maya/Grab (This Trinity should have shared Financial Statements of assets, liabilities and Net Worth or Shared Balance Sheet since they belonged they are fraudsters based on my experiences 🤣🎗️)
 25. Robinsons Lipa
 26. Cebu Pacific
 27. MicrosoftAITour